Create your first Azure SQL Database

 - Click Create at the bottom of the blade.

 The following steps demonstrate how to specify which IP address ranges are allowed to access your database.

-- In the ribbon on the left-hand side of the screen, click Browse and then SQL Servers.
+- In the ribbon on the left side of the screen, click Browse and then click SQL Servers.

 - From the available options, click the SQL server that you created earlier.

-- Click this link to get your current IP address from Bing.
+- Get your current IP address from Bing.